awslabs/clickstream-android/README.md

 #### Config your java version
 1. Open your Android Studio -> Preferences ->  Build, Execution, Deployment -> Build Tools -> Gradle window.
-2. make sure you `Gradle JDK` version is set to the 1.8, then click apply and ok.
+2. make sure your `Gradle JDK` version is set to the 1.8, then click apply and ok.

 ###  Build aar
 open an terminal window,at the root project folder to execute: